Neutral atom scattering based mapping of atomically thin layers

-Figure \ref{fig:stack} (a, b and c) show the optical microscopy images of three distinct regions on the sample.
-As seen previously, the bare substrate, thin films and thick films of \MoS{} can be identified.
-Raman spectroscopy measurements (panels g, h and i) confirm the presence of \MoS{} monolayers and thick films on different parts of the substrate.
-Panels d, e and f depict the corresponding images (of same regions as in panel a, b and c) obtained by measuring the scattered He flux using our NAM apparatus.
-Quite clearly, the scattered He flux from the regions covered with \MoS{}, irrespective of layer thickness, is consistently higher by about 15\% than that from the bare substrate.
-The key point here is that regions with \MoS{} films as thin as a single monolayer can be clearly distinguished from the substrate, thereby allowing us to image them using NAM.
-Similarly, figure \ref{fig:large_area_scan} depicts a comparison of a large area $\rm{(500\times500)\,\mu m}$ scan of the same sample, consisting of several features, obtained by optical microscopy and NAM.
-As observed earlier, scattered He flux from the bare substrate is consistently lower than that from \MoS{} films, with layers as thin as a monolayer being clearly distinguishable.
-It should also be noted that there does not seem to be a very clear trend in the scattered flux obtained from thin and thick (bulk-like) layers of \MoS{}.
+Optical microscopy images of three independently prepared samples along with Raman spectra are shown in figure \ref{fig:NAM_diffsample}, panels a - c and panels g - i, respectively.
+As seen previously, in all the samples, bare substrate, thin films and thick films of \MoS{} can be identified using Raman spectroscopy (panels g - h).
+NAM images of the same, obtained by measuring scattered He flux, are depicted in panels d - f.
+It can be seen quite clearly that scattered He flux from regions covered with \MoS{}, irrespective of layer thickness, is consistently higher by 15-30\% than that from the bare substrate.
+A clear one-to-one correspondence among the optical and NAM images can be seen.
+The key point here is that, regions with \MoS{} films, as thin as a single monolayer, can be clearly distinguished from the substrate by means of change in scattered He flux captured by our detector.